 Polycystic ovary syndrome (PCOS) is a challenging condition that affects 10% of women, causing irregular menstrual periods and increasing their risk for infertility and serious health conditions.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, specialize in comprehensive care for PCOS, from treating the complex hormonal imbalance to helping women lose the weight they often gain due to the condition.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, specialize in comprehensive care for PCOS, from treating the complex hormonal imbalance to helping women lose the weight they often gain due to the condition.
 Don't wait to get help for PCOS.
-Call the office in Fort Wayne, Indiana, or book an appointment online today.
+Call the office in Fort Wayne, Indiana 260-436-1248.

 PCOS develops when you have an imbalance in androgens, a group of male hormones that includes testosterone.
 Women normally produce a small amount of androgens.